Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 The tech community reacted strongly because the facts, as described, did not sound like hacking.
 They sounded like a public-sector system that exposed records and then focused the response on the person who noticed.

-That distinction matters because this was not only a confused nontechnical office reaching for the wrong word.
+That distinction matters because more than a confused nontechnical office reached for the wrong word.
 Professional engineers, privacy officials, senior bureaucrats, corporate security, and communications staff all touched some part of the system or the response.
 The public record supports at least this much: people with institutional power and technical responsibility allowed scrutiny to land on a teenager before it landed on the system they built, approved, and defended.

 Civil liberties groups agreed.
 The [Canadian Civil Liberties Association urged Nova Scotia to withdraw the charge](https://ccla.org/privacy/search-seizure/ccla-urges-nova-scotia-to-withdraw-charges-against-teen/), arguing that downloading publicly available data was not a crime and that prosecution would not be in the public interest.